Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Caramel color... can kinda taste the alcohol more than i expected.

 What an amazing experience the Siesta Key Toasted Coconut was.
 Locally produced in Florida, easily available from most liquor stores at around $25 per bottle.
 Such an unbelievable coconut flavor and nose test.
 All real ingredients, nothing artificial.
 Smooth taste test and a very pleasurable long lasting coconut flavor at the end.
+Maybe a tad of butterscotch flavor, but its quite mild.
 Very well done indeed!

 This is an excellent rum to sip if you like the taste of toasted coconut. i am not sure it would hold up well in fruity tropical drinks as it is probably not assertive enough.
 But why would you want to when it is sooo good on its own?